OrbitAll: A Unified Quantum Mechanical Representation Deep Learning Framework for All Molecular Systems: Methods

 \subsection{The \ourmodel{} Framework}

 \paragraph{Unrestricted Open-shell Features}

 In QM calculations, electron spin can be treated using either restricted or unrestricted methods.
-Restricted calculations (e.g., restricted Hartree-Fock, RHF) constrain the spin orbitals within a spatial orbital to have the same energy level.
-On the other hand, unrestricted methods (e.g., unrestricted Hartree-Fock, UHF) account for spin polarization arising from unequal numbers of spin-up and spin-down electrons.
+Restricted calculations (e.g., restricted Hartree-Fock, RHF) constrain the spin orbitals within a spatial orbital to have the same energy level whereas unrestricted methods (e.g., unrestricted Hartree-Fock, UHF) account for spin polarization arising from unequal numbers of spin-up and spin-down electrons.
 Depending on the system, one may choose between restricted and unrestricted open-shell treatments.
-In this work, we adopt the unrestricted method to generate orbital features, as it offers greater flexibility and a more accurate description of spin polarization \cite{szabo_quantum_1989}.
+In this work, we adopt an unrestricted formulation to generate orbital features, enabling the model to represent a wider range of molecular systems, including open-shell and spin-polarized species \cite{szabo_quantum_1989}.

 For unrestricted open-shell systems, the Pople-Nesbet equations, equivalent to the Roothaan-Hall equation for restricted Hartree-Fock, can be expressed as:

 where $\alpha$ denotes up-spin, $\beta$ denotes down-spin, $\textbf{F}^\alpha$ and $\textbf{F}^\beta$ are the Fock matrices, $\textbf{C}^\alpha$ and $\textbf{C}^\beta$ are orbital coefficients matrices, $\textbf{S}$ is the overlap matrix, and $\mathbf{\varepsilon}^\alpha$ and $\mathbf{\varepsilon}^\beta$ are diagonal orbital energy matrices.
 Also, the density matrices for different spins are given by: